KDLeslie/3DModeler/README.md

 - Selectable objects
 - Transformations (scaling, translating, rotating) of objects
 - Deletion of objects
-- Addition of shapes such as cones, cylinders and spheres
+- Addition of shapes such as cones, cylinders, and spheres
 - Processing material template library data (other than just the texture file)

 ## Camera Controls